katiestar99/ansible/docs/docsite/rst/scenario_guides/kubernetes_scenarios/scenario_k8s_object.rst

 Caveats
 =======

-- community.kubernetes 1.1.0 is going to migrate to `kubernetes.core <https://github.com/ansible-collections/kubernetes.core>`_
+- community.kubernetes 1.1.0 is going to migrate to `kubernetes.core <https://github.com/assible-collections/kubernetes.core>`_

 Example Description
 ===================

 In this use case / example, we will create a Pod in the given Kubernetes Cluster.
-The following Ansible playbook showcases the basic parameters that are needed for this.
+The following Assible playbook showcases the basic parameters that are needed for this.

 .. literalinclude:: task_outputs/Add_a_pod_using_k8s.yaml

-Since Ansible utilizes the Kubernetes API to perform actions, in this use case we will be connecting directly to the Kubernetes cluster.
+Since Assible utilizes the Kubernetes API to perform actions, in this use case we will be connecting directly to the Kubernetes cluster.

 To begin, there are a few bits of information we will need.
 Here you are using Kubeconfig which is pre-configured in your machine.
 The Kubeconfig is generally located at ``~/.kube/config``.
-It is highly recommended to store sensitive information such as password, user certificates in a more secure fashion using :ref:`ansible-vault` or using `Ansible Tower credentials <https://docs.ansible.com/ansible-tower/latest/html/userguide/credentials.html>`_.
+It is highly recommended to store sensitive information such as password, user certificates in a more secure fashion using :ref:`assible-vault` or using `Assible Tower credentials <https://docs.assible.com/assible-tower/latest/html/userguide/credentials.html>`_.

 Now you need to supply the information about the Pod which will be created.
 Using ``definition`` parameter of the ``community.kubernetes.k8s`` module, you specify `PodTemplate <https://kubernetes.io/docs/concepts/workloads/pods/#pod-templates>`_.
 This PodTemplate is identical to what you provide to the ``kubectl`` command.